-Disclaimer: this post contains information that may be concerning to those sensitive to the topics of genital mutilation.
+Disclaimer: this article contains information that may be concerning to those sensitive to the topics of rape, abuse and bodily mutilation.

-Something I have been deeply moved by since I first picked up a book and read into the subject is the oppression of women worldwide.
-Specifically, countries like India where a caste system society is very much still present, tribal African societies that have little government protection for women and girls, and middle east countries that enforce Sharia law, or even the most “westernized” middle eastern countries still face blatant oppression.
-I preach my qualms about women’s rights, and the oppression of women in our western world but, we as feminists need to recognize the oppression of women worldwide as a cause worth fighting.
+Something I have been deeply moved by since I first picked up a book and read into the subject is the oppression and abuse of women.
+Specifically, countries like India where a caste system is very much still present, tribal African societies that offer little government protection for women and girls, and Middle Eastern countries that enforce Sharia law, even the most “westernized” Middle Eastern countries still face blatant oppression.
+As a woman living in the world’s most stable and free society that history has ever seen, it is easy to forget what real suffering is.
+Not forget, but to never have been faced with real suffering.
 To be faced with the truly heinous treatment of women in these countries is gut wrenching to say the least; where forced marriage of young girls, rape for discipline, female genital mutilation, and honor violence and killings are status quo in the regulation of womanly obedience.
 It surely makes the issues of the western feminist movement look small; I don’t say that to diminish the issues we face here at home, but it is merely a reference for perspective.

-In countries like India young girls are sold to sex traffickers.
+In countries like India, young girls are sold to sex traffickers.
 Rural girls are kidnapped, or lured under false promises of employment, where they are then sold into city brothels.
-They are savagely beaten, raped, forcefully addicted to methamphetamine, often experience tactical mental manipulation, or most commonly a combination of all of these things.
+They are savagely beaten, raped, forcefully addicted to methamphetamine, often experience tactical mental manipulation, or most commonly, a combination of all of these tortures.
 Once they are manipulated into complete subservience, they are then forced to prostitute themselves.
 Girls are required to see 10 or more customers a day, everyday of the week, every cent of their income going to brothel owners.
 Some brothels host prepubescent girls, with many clientele specifically seeking this out.
 Their futures are bleak and hopeless in a country where little recognition is given to this issue.
 Some foundations fight to aid these young girls and women.
 Nicholas Kristof and Sheryl WuDunn authored the book Half the Sky: Turning Oppression into Opportunity for Women Worldwide.
-I highly suggest adding this to your reading list, it is one of the books that got me hooked on the movement.
+I highly suggest adding this Audible book to your listening list, it is one of the books that got me hooked on the movement.
 It is an emotionally difficult experience to read, as it is entirely firsthand accounts of girls and women and their experiences with sex trafficking, forced prostitution, rape and abuse.
 Since the 2009 release, their book has inspired a movement.
 Also, they have created a four-hour documentary with the same title, traveling all over the world from the US to Cambodia to Afghanistan.
-Another foundation that I’ve just learned about, as they are our newest sponsor at my place of employment, is Operation Underground Railroad (link provided below).
-Their operation directly aids in rescuing children from sex traffickers in the US and around the world.
-Check out their webpage if you’d like to donate, volunteer, or take part in one of their 5K and 3K run events for fundraising and awareness.

-Of all the types of oppression and abuse that women experience, by far, the most violent and gruesome is that of female genital mutilation, abbreviated FGM.
-There are several types of mutilation used against women and have been classified by four criteria.
-I have read books and researched the topic, and it is not an easy subject to venture into; especially when reading or listening to first hand experiences of women that have been subjected to this medieval tradition.
-I will not go into full detail about the four types of FGM but I will provide links with information and, as always, encourage education.
-The gist and purpose of FGM is to take away any sexual pleasure or desire a woman would experience during sexual intercourse.
+Of all the types of oppression and abuse that women experience, by far, the most violent and gruesome is that of female genital mutilation, or FGM.
+There are several types of FGM and have been classified by four criteria.
+I have read books and researched the topic, and I will warn that it is not an easy subject to venture into.
+Especially when reading or listening to first hand experiences of women that have been subjected to this medieval tradition.
+I will not go into full detail about the four types of FGM but I will provide an information link here and, as always, encourage education.
+The purpose of FGM is to take away any sexual pleasure or desire a woman would experience during sexual intercourse.
 It is also seen as a means to keep “purity” intact.
 This is usually done by cutting parts of the exterior genitalia such as the clitoris or labia.
 In more severe types of FGM, the exterior labia (majora) is sewn to enclose the vagina.
 You don’t have to be a vagina scientist to understand the serious implications of this type of mutilation.
 Trouble with urination and menstrual flow, severe and chronic pain, obvious complications during intercourse and childbirth, and of course the more immediate impacts of the procedure are infection and shock leading to death.
 These heinous procedures are performed on young girls, children, usually between the ages of four to 14.
 In many cases, without any sort of anesthetic.